iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 - [Connection](./connection): it is RECOMMENDED to establish [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption) on [connection](./connection) to prevent revealing the DID of either party to eavesdroppers.

 ### Example Use-Cases
+- A connected sensor wants to make sure only valid well known parties connect to it, before allowing access.
+- A customer wants to make sure they are actually connecting to the bank, before presenting information.
+- An organisation wants to verify the DID of the employer before issuing access credentials.

 ### Roles